UAt23/PROGRESS/README.md

     -error: unable to forward port because pod is not running.
-Current status=Pending -Can't get pod to running it stack in ImagePullBackOff status
+Current status=Pending -Can't get pod to running it stack in ImagePullBackOff status -(SOLVED) check troubleshoot.md --> Pushing to repository with Docker

     -Shift till the error solved
       -Trying to understand the pipeline CI/CD and relation of K8s Docker Jenkins